 There are currently three eligibility groups within Virtus competition:

-This is the original eligibility group for athletes with intellectual impairments and is included (in some sports) in the Paralympic Games.
-Athletes compete in swimming, athletics and table tennis in S14, T/F20 and class 11 respectively.
+This is the original eligibility group for athletes with intellectual impairments.
+Virtus offers a full programme of sports in this eligibility group and athletes can compete in the Paralympic Games in swimming, athletics and table tennis in S14, T/F20 and class 11 respectively.

 The eligibility criteria is based upon the World Health Organisation and American Association on Intellectual and Developmental Disabilities (AAIDD) research and guidance, and in simple terms the criteria state that an athlete must show: